 SD-WAN migration is a logical place for many IT shops to flip the outsourcing switch and leave the self-managed WAN business entirely.
 More than half of all SD-WAN deployments now involve managed SD-WAN rather than in-house deployment.

 Every managed network service provider has multiple SD-WAN options.
 Offerings range from managed deployments of the same DIY technology an enterprise might deploy on its own to carrier-specific offerings built around the carrier's own network infrastructure and services.

 The ultimate version of a managed WAN is a network as a service (NaaS) option.
 Most NaaS providers deliver the main capabilities of SD-WAN, including redundancy and connectivity choices, as well as policy-driven route optimization and traffic prioritization.
 Providers have long had similar management, optimization and redundancy features in the middle-mile segments of their architectures, so extending the capabilities to customer locations was straightforward.

 In the larger, ongoing shift to anything-as-a-service purchasing, expect to see the appetite for SD-WAN as a service drive broader adoption of full NaaS offerings across industries and for companies of all sizes.

 2. SD-WAN and secure remote access

-Some secure remote access providers also offer options in a cloudlike model.
-Instead of enterprises managing several VPN appliances at data centers to enable secure remote access to services, they would buy the secure connectivity as a service.
+Some secure remote access providers offer options in a cloudlike model.
+Instead of enterprises managing several VPN appliances at data centers to enable secure remote access to services, they buy the secure connectivity as a service.

-SD-WAN with secure remote access
+SD-WAN helping power secure remote access

-Secure remote access replaces SD-WAN
+Secure remote access replacing SD-WAN

 3. AI in SD-WAN